|

 the costumes featured in Goddessdance, Ayshe has been

-designing "wings of Isis", a spectacular dance prop that transforms
+designing "Wings of Isis", a spectacular dance prop that transforms

 a dancer into a vision of a winged goddess.
 Ayshe is responsible for the